Epstein may have gamed the system from beyond the grave

 Epstein’s only known relative is a brother, Mark Epstein, who has not responded to requests for comment.
 It is unclear whether he was named a beneficiary.

-One other possibility is that the U.S. government will seek civil forfeiture of Epstein’s properties on the grounds that they were used for criminal purposes.
-The government would have to produce strong evidence of that at a trial-like proceeding.
+One other possibility is that the U.S. government will seek civil forfeiture of Epstein’s properties or other assets on the grounds that they were used for criminal purposes.
+Government lawyers would have to produce strong evidence of that at a trial-like proceeding.

-If it prevailed, it would be able to seize the properties, sell them and distribute the proceeds to victims.
+If they prevailed, they would be able to seize the properties, sell them and distribute the proceeds to victims.

+“The fact that there is a will should not stop them,” said Cheryl Bader, a professor at the Fordham University School of Law.

 Federal prosecutors declined to comment on the possibility of a forfeiture action.